donglearnsda/Power-BI-Olist-E-commerce-Sales-and-Logistics-Performance-Analysis/README.md

 **2. Context:**

 This dataset is from Olist, a leading Brazilian department store that connects small businesses across the country to various sales channels through a single contract.
 Sellers can list products on Olist, which handles logistics.
 Once a customer orders a product, the seller is notified to fulfill it.
 After delivery, customers receive a satisfaction survey via email to provide feedback on their buying experience.
-Visit www.olist.com for more information.
+Visit [olist's website](https://www.meli.oliststore.com.br/) for more information.
 Attention
 - An order can have many items.
 - Each item can be made by a separate seller.